mcdemarco/the-new-kitchen-cookbook/cookies/gingerbreadHouse.md

 ### House

 1. Preheat oven to 375° (with convection).
-2. In a stand mixer with paddle attachment or by hand, cream granulated sugars and Crisco.
+2. In a stand mixer with pastry cutter attachment **on low**, or by hand, cream granulated sugars and Crisco.
 3. Cream in eggs, then molasses.
 4. Mix other dry ingredients with a cup of the flour, and cream in.
 5. Mix in four more cups of flour.
 6. If the dough is still sticky, add up to another cup of flour.
-7. Roll out onto parchment paper on a cookie sheet (flat or inverted) to 1/8" thickness.
+7. Roll out onto parchment paper on a flat or inverted cookie sheet to 1/8" thickness.
 (Note that this is thinner than most gingerbread house recipes.)
 8. Cut shapes out in place, with about 1/2" spacing.
 (Remove the spacing and optionally reroll to make any smaller parts.)
 Don't forget to punch out any door and window holes at this point, and bake them separately.
 9. Bake 10--13 minutes.
+If filling windows with crushed candy, pause at 7 minutes to do so, then stop baking when the windows look flat.
+You may also want to remove small pieces like chimneys or cutout doors early.
 10. Let cool on the sheet(s) on a rack.
-11. If making windows, remove windowless pieces from the cookie sheet and fill windows with crushed candy, prepared isomalt, or the melted sugar (see directions).
-If not liquid, bake again until it liquifies.
+11. If making windows without crushed candy, leave windowed pieces face up on the parchment paper (or a silpat) and fill windows with the melted isomalt or sugar (see directions).
 Cool again and carefully remove from parchment paper.
 12. Assemble the house on a sturdy base using royal icing or melted sugar.

+When filling windows, be careful to use enough crushed candy to account for settling, or, if using melted sugar, be careful not to overfill the holes.

 It's handy to have a base(ment) piece of gingerbread for the house, but any kind of base will do, including cake rounds, tin foil over cardboard, or parchment paper on a half-sized baking sheet.
 When assembling with icing, you may need temporary supports such as empty cans.
+Don't leave them inside the house, and be careful to point the flat sides into the house.

 ### Melted Sugar

-When melting sugar, use only heatproof (*i.e.*, non-plastic) utensils.
+When melting sugar or isomalt, use only heatproof (*i.e.*, non-plastic) utensils.
 Don't transfer to cold glass or pyrex.
 Keep children away and, if possible, wear gloves.

+1.
-1. Heat a cup of sugar in a clean, wide pan on the stovetop on medium, stirring frequently, until it turns amber.
+    a.
+Heat a cup of sugar in a clean, wide pan on the stovetop on medium, stirring frequently, until it turns amber.
+(If you have a small pan for pouring and you can get a candy thermometer into it, the temperature you're aiming for is 300°F for glass, or 320°F for glue.)
-2. Pour carefully into windows, or dip gingerbread edges into the pan for assembly.
+	b.
+Or, melt prepared isomalt (chunks) according to package directions.
+	c.
+Or, cook raw isomalt (granules) according to package directions.

-Alternatively, you can microwave sugar and karo syrup at a 2:1 ratio in a Pyrex measuring cup.
-Cook on high about 5 minutes until it turns amber.
+	d.
+Or, microwave sugar and karo (corn) syrup at a 2:1 ratio in a Pyrex measuring cup, on high for 2.5--5 minutes until it turns amber, watching it like a hawk the whole time.
+2. You can add food coloring or even candy flavors at this point.
+3. Pour carefully into windows, or dip gingerbread edges into the pan for assembly.
+If the pieces are too big for dipping, you can spread sugar onto edges using a metal knife.

+The windows cool quickly enough that you can make both windows and glue this way, though you may not want to waste expensive isomalt gluing the gingerbread house together.
+If your microwaved sugar hardens too much to use, you can nuke it again.

+If you have extra, you can turn it into hard candy by pouring it onto a silpat or a well-greased cookie sheet, or into a silicone mold.

+If you overshoot by any method, you can still use the burnt remains for glue.
+Also, if you've burned all your karo syrup in a microwaving accident, you can try again with a cup of sugar and a quarter cup of water, or a similar sugar glass recipe.

 ## Variants

-If you don't want to use parchment paper, you can grease the cookie sheet.
-I haven't heard of people using silpats but I don't see why not.
-If making windows, you should switch to parchment paper or aluminum foil at that point.
+If you don't want to use parchment paper or a silpat, you can grease the cookie sheet.
+If making windows, you should switch to parchment paper, a silpat, or aluminum foil at that point, though re-greasing the cookie sheet extremely well could, theoretically, work.

 It's common to chill the dough quite a long time, and I suppose it couldn't hurt if it's feeling too soft.
 Another trick is to freeze the pieces before baking to reduce spread.
-It's somewhat less common to give the pieces a day to stale up a bit, but if that fits your schedule it should be fine.
+It's somewhat less common to give the pieces a day to stale up a bit, but if that fits your schedule it's harmless.

 It's easy to make your own royal icing with meringue powder or powdered egg whites.
-The internet recommends this over kit icings or storebought, especially for assembly.
+The internet recommends this over kit icings or store bought, especially for assembly.

 A fine toddler tradition is to skip the gingerbread altogether and use graham crackers instead.
 I might have tried this if I hadn't already done it for Sukkot:  ![graham cracker sukkah](../images/sukkot1.png)   ![graham cracker sukkot](../images/sukkot3.png)